 Our first Asian subsidiary was formed in Japan in order to support BMW and Mercedes with automotive translations into Japanese.

 Now, I don’t say any of these to brag, though I think they are impressive.
-I say this because I want to highlight that automotive translations are a key part of the work we do here at STAR.
+I say this because I want to highlight that these translations are a key part of the work we do here at STAR.

 Our Middle East office based in Cairo works almost exclusively on automotive translations for customers such as Renault and Daimler.